AdobeDocs/campaign-web.en/help/v8/audience/control-group.md

 * To define a new query, select **Create your own** and define the exclusion criteria using the rule builder.
 Refer to this [section](segment-builder.md).

 The profiles included in the audience or matching the result of the query are excluded from the target.

+## Compare the results{#control-group-results}

+Once the delivery is sent, you can extract the sending logs to compare behavior between the profiles which did not receive the communication and the effective target.
+You can also use the delivery logs to build a new targeting.